📝 24 Nov 2024

 - targets: ["localhost:9091"]

-And it’s perfectly OK to post the Same Build Log twice to Pushgateway.
-(Because the Timestamp will differentiate the logs)
+And it’s perfectly OK to post the Latest Build Log twice to Pushgateway.
+Though we’re careful to Skip the Older Logs when posting to Pushgateway.

 Now we be like an Amoeba and ingest all kinds of Build Logs!